takamoso/cluestack/README.md

 ## AI

 - **[japanese-stablelm-instruct-alpha-7b-v2](https://huggingface.co/stabilityai/japanese-stablelm-instruct-alpha-7b-v2)** - A 7B parameter decoder-only language models pre-trained built on top of the Japanese-StableLM-Base-Alpha-7B model and further fine-tuned on various instruction-following datasets.

-## Guidelines

-- **[SmartHR Design System](https://smarthr.design)** - It is a design system that allows anyone to create SmartHR-like expressions efficiently and without hesitation.
-- **[LIFULLアクセシビリティガイドライン](https://lifull.github.io/accessibility-guidelines)** - Formulated to facilitate access to all LIFULL products and services.
-- **[デジタル庁デザインシステム](https://www.digital.go.jp/policies/servicedesign/designsystem)** - As a command post for the formation of a digital society, the Digital Agency will boldly promote future-oriented DX, aiming to create the infrastructure for the public and private sectors in the digital age in a single stroke over the next five years.
-- **[GOV.UK Design System](https://design-system.service.gov.uk)** - Design your service using GOV.UK styles, components and patterns.

 ## Dataset